Set up notebook

 In the preceding cells, we used Kernel Density Estimation to build a model representation of the digit data and to subsequently sample from this model to make new digit images.
 In the empty Code cell below, write and execute code that makes the following changes.

-1. Change the bandwidth used in the KDE estimator.
+.
 How does this affect the fidelity of the new digit images?

 The following links are to additional documentation that you might find helpful in learning this material.
 Reading these web-accessible documents is completely optional.